TheCloudTheory/Blog/site/content/posts/AnotherInfamousCaseOfErrorHandlingInAzureResourceManager.md

   --resource-type Microsoft.VirtualMachineImages/imageTemplates \
   -n helloImageTemplateWin01
 ```
-This will work, but to me it's just too imperative and too clumsy.
-I much prefer a declarative approach with ARM Templates or Bicep, hence let's try to translate the example to something much more useful.
+This will work, but to me, it's just too imperative and too clumsy.
+Personally, I much prefer a declarative approach with ARM Templates or Bicep, hence let's try to translate the example to something much more useful.

 ### Writing a template
 In order to make deployments of image templates, used by Azure VM Image Builder, much more flexible, we can create a template using ARM Templates or Bicep.
 An example template could look like this: